Skip to main content

 Every mistake on this list is a version of the same two errors: feeding by reflex instead of by soil test, and feeding the blades or the calendar instead of the roots.
 Get those two right — test, then feed light, slow, low-phosphorus, and into the contact zone — and most of the ways new sod gets killed at the fertilizer step simply don't happen.

-That contact-zone, low-phosphorus, biology-forward approach is the reason we built Under Sod™: a 4-4-4 with mycorrhizae, humic acid, and seaweed extract, in a fine SGN 90 granule, formulated to go on the prepared soil beneath new sod and work with establishment instead of against it.
+That contact-zone, low-phosphorus, biology-forward approach is the reason Under Sod™ exists: a 4-2-5 with mycorrhizae, humic acid, and seaweed extract, in a fine SGN 90 granule, formulated to go on the prepared soil beneath new sod and work with establishment instead of against it.
 It's the embodiment of the rules above — but the rules hold whatever product you reach for, as long as you've matched it to your soil test.

 Ready To Order?